Zircon516/Project-Code-reference/README.md

 # Project-Code-reference
-doing some project and try to rectify the codeing model
+doing some projects and try to rectify the code and make it better